shivanshjoshi08/Natwest-HackX-Submission/README.md

     ```

 3.  **Install the required dependencies**:
+    The project has a `requirements.txt` file that lists all the necessary libraries. [cite_start]Use it: [cite: 3]
     ```bash
-    pip install streamlit openai google-generativeai python-dotenv
+    pip install -r requirements.txt
     ```

 4.  **Set up your API keys**:
-    Create a file named `.env` in the root of your project directory and add your keys.
+    Create a file named `.env` in the project's root directory and add your API keys.
+You can start by copying `.env.example`.
     ```env
     # Get from: [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)
     OPENAI_API_KEY="sk-..."